-The root causes of hunger and poverty disproportionately impact some groups due to current and historical systematic discrimination, exclusion, and oppression.
-Therefore, successfully addressing hunger in the U.S. must ensure that anti-hunger priorities and strategies focus on populations struggling the most, including children, women, people with disabilities, immigrants, older adults, LGBTQ+ people, veterans, formerly incarcerated people, people experiencing homelessness, grandfamilies, and people residing in rural areas.
+Successfully addressing hunger in the U.S. includes ensuring that anti-hunger priorities and strategies focus on populations struggling the most, including children, women, people with disabilities, immigrants, older adults, LGBTQ+ people, struggling veterans, formerly incarcerated people, people experiencing homelessness, grandfamilies, and people residing in rural areas.
 Black, Latino, Native American, and Asian and Pacific American households have faced a long history of structural racism that has contributed to disproportionate rates of food insecurity that must be addressed head-on through equitable policies if we are to end hunger in America.
+The COVID-19 pandemic has both brought to light and deepened these pre-existing disparities.
+It is essential to center the work to address hunger on policies and strategies that most effectively support the groups that are at the highest risk of food insecurity.